(Born 1969) is an English painter and mural artist currently

 I am not a political/social artist but I'm drawn to the idea of the

 future and our safe transition into it.

-Howard Hodgkin, Zaha Hadid, Mark Rothko, Vicken Parsons, David
+Howard Hodgkin, Zaha Hadid, Mark Rothko, Vicken Parsons, Andy

 Hockney, Paul Nash, JMW Turner, Paul Cezanne, Will Cotton, Basil